 Many prefer to utilize the measurement of the osmolar gap for further risk stratification in the early presenting patient.
 An increased osmolar gap is nonspecific and indicates the presence of any osmotically active agent, such as an alcohol.
 There is an inverse relationship between the osmolar gap and the anion gap.
 The osmolar gap should be elevated early after ingestion of alcohol and progressively decrease as anion gap metabolic acidosis develops.
 This increased osmolality is due to the abundance of the osmotically active parent compound, and the acidosis is due to the production of its metabolites.
 When calculating the osmolar gap, it is important to include ethanol in the calculation since ethanol is also osmotically active.
 The equation to measure the osmolar gap is as follows:

-Frequently, a serum alcohol concentration can also be estimated.
+Oftentimes, a serum alcohol concentration can also be estimated.
+(Note, the term "alcohol" does not specifically refer to only ethanol).
 This approach may be useful in risk stratification of small, inadvertent ingestions with very clear, accurate histories.
-The estimation is based on the amount ingested in milliliters, percent concentration of ingested alcohol, bioavailability (BV), the volume of distribution (V) expressed as liters per kilogram, and patient weight (W) in kilograms.
+The estimation is based on the dose or amount ingested in milliliters (D), percent concentration of ingested alcohol, bioavailability (BV), the volume of distribution (V) expressed as liters per kilogram, and patient weight (W) in kilograms.
 This is most useful when assessing for toxicity in small, accidental ingestions, usually by children.
 The equation is as follows: